VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144.md

 Lets borrow the AI machine from Grayson's recidivism example.
 Our judge has sentenced the defendant to 6 years with no parole through recommendation of our COMPAS AI agent.
 Our defendant then asks for an explanation, "why has it been decided that I am given such a long punishment without parole?".
 The COMPAS creators know that it is not feasible to explain COMPAS's algorithm because it is too complex (and it is proprietary).
 The COMPAS creators decide to translate their reasoning, that is their algorithm, into an explanation through the means of a large language model or some new algorithm.

-**A translation algorithm that is able to turn complex reasoning into digestible explanation requires that the resulting explanation is not faithful, or the algorithm itself can be simplified.** Let's consider the former, where the COMPAS system produces the explanation that "you have offended once in the past and your demographic is deemed to be more likely to re-offend in the upcoming years".
+**A translation algorithm that is able to turn complex reasoning into digestible explanation requires that the resulting explanation is not faithful, or the algorithm itself can be simplified enough to be explicable.** Let's consider the former, where the COMPAS system produces the explanation that "you have offended once in the past and your demographic is deemed to be more likely to re-offend in the upcoming years".
 However, the defendant may then ask "how can I trust that this translation is true to the vastly complex COMPAS algorithm?".
-The introduction of a complex translation algorithm required to make COMPAS explicable leads to diminished transparency.
-We will address the latter case in the next section.
+We will discuss the latter simplification case in the next section.

 **Since significant translation from reasoning to explanation is in of itself opaque, we AI decisions must be utilise reasoning that is explicable, whilst also retaining accuracy to roaming morally salient.** Next, we will explore how this may be possible, and explore the nature of explanation whether causal or otherwise.

-### 3.1 Explicable Reasoning
+### 3.1 Simplification of COPAS
-The latter case poses the question 'can the reasoning of COMPAS itself be simplified enough without losing moral salience so that it is explicable without translation?'.
+As mentioned earlier, one approach to making COMPAS explicable is to simplify its reasoning.

 ### 2.2 Accountability
 Borrowing from Grayson, we identify that accountability requires reasons (Grayson 2024 p5).
 It is because a decision may be explained that it is accountable.